TIEN VE and Freedom of Thought & Expression for Contemporary Vietnamese Arts

 TIEN VE is an online centre for the arts (including literature, music, visual and performing arts) whose principal activities are presenting new creative works and organizing debates on aesthetic and artistic issues.
 The main aim of TIEN VE is to contribute to the formation of a Commonwealth of Vietnamese Arts, where, regardless of geographical and political differences, everyone can join and share their endeavour in exploration and experimentation so that artistic creativity is reunited with its original meaning, namely, the making of the new.

-Four years later, in 2006, Linh Dinh, a famous Vietnamese-American poetry, wrote about TIEN VE as follows:
+Four years later, in 2006, Linh Dinh, a famous Vietnamese-American poet, wrote about TIEN VE as follows:

 With the government controlling all media outlets, Vietnamese poets have gone online to publish and to read each other.
 A single website, Tien Ve, is responsible for this phenomenon. [...]
 Tien Ve is unique because its contents are updated daily.
 Each morning, I wake up to find new poems, stories and translations to read, some of them even my own, submitted a day or an hour earlier.
 This webzine is alive and growing in front of everyone’s eyes, and the cross pollinations between these new works are amply evident. [...]
 Compared to the official verse culture in Vietnam, in which old men are browbeaten into penning puppy-love doggerel, where the more adventurous ones would insert a ghost or two into their stanzas to flaunt their “surrealist” credentials, Tien Ve kicks ass!
 Since it is practically the only literary forum in town, or, rather, the only game in the (Vietnamese) universe, many poets have chosen to use it as a repository for their entire oeuvre...